"What?!" Jennifer gasped. "Missing? Are you sure?"

 "I believe you're looking for this young man?"

 "Albert!"
-Jessica squealed, dropping the receiver and rushing over to Jon and taking Albert into her arms.
+Jessica squealed, dropping the handset and rushing over to Jon and taking Albert into her arms.

 "Jon, where'd you find him?"
 I asked.